Hurricane Harvey Claims

 On average, a standard homeowners’ policy in Texas will cover:

-Home: Any structural damage to the home and adjacent structures like a garage,
+- Home: Any structural damage to the home and adjacent structures like a garage, a fence, etc.

-Mold: Most mold damage, as long as the mold is the result of a covered loss
+- Mold: Most mold damage, as long as the mold is the result of a covered loss under the policy.

 Why Hire a Hurricane Damage Attorney?